Community Recycle Events, Repair & Sustainability Fair, Workshops

 Town Hall 111 Main St. Pe Ell, WA 98572 |

-Sensitive Document Shredding: Residents may bring up to 3 bags or boxes or sensitive documents they would like to have shredded.
+Sensitive Document Shredding: The mobile shredding truck will be on site from 10 a.m. to 1 p.m.
+Residents may bring up to 3 bags or boxes or sensitive documents they would like to have shredded.
 There is no charge for this service.
-The shredded paper will be recycled at a paper recycling facility. |
+The shredded paper will be hauled to a paper recycling facility for processing. |

 *Except where noted